-Main Objective - The investment objective of the Scheme is to generate regular income by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and debt and money market instruments and to generate long-term capital appreciation through unhedged exposure to equity and equity related instruments.
-There is no assurance that the investment objective of the Scheme will be achieved and the scheme does not assure or guarantee any returns.

-• Investment pattern - The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I - Part II - A. How will the scheme allocate its assets? for more details.
+- Main Objective To provide reasonable income through a diversified portfolio of fixed income securities such that the Macaulay duration of the portfolio is between 4 years to 7 years.
+There is no assurance that the investment objective of the scheme will be achieved. - Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Refer Part II Information about the scheme A. How will the scheme allocate its assets? for more details.